 Johan Melissen is a teacher at Surrey Christian School, where he taught Christina Ulasi.
 For 14 months in 2008/2009, he and his wife Adrienne lived and volunteered as a teacher and a nurse in Kabala, Sierra Leone.
 As such, he brings local knowledge and experience to the board, as well as a passion for responsible and patient development work.
 As an educator, he knows the impact that a good education can have on individuals and communities, and is committed to seeing TPFSL work toward these positive ends within Sierra Leone.

 Advisory Board Member

 Yabome is a Sierra Leonean-Canadian, who was born in Germany.
-She lives in Vancouver, BC with her husband and three children.
-Yabome is empassioned by issues of education and the human development potential of seeing difference from the perspectives of equality, honouring and learning.
+She lives in Kamloops, BC with her husband and three children.
+Yabome is passionate about issues of education and the human development potential of seeing difference from the perspectives of equality, honouring and learning.
 She is a leadership and organization development consultant within the Canadian health system, lectures undergraduate and graduate courses and is a multi-award winning scholar-practitioner, including being named an Institute for Social Innovation Scholar at Fielding Graduate University for her research into the growth and development needs of war-affected people in Africa.